-Will lights, of some sort, be on the Sports Complex components 24/7?
+Will lights, of some sort, be on the Ballfields components 24/7?
 Whether there are events or not?

 Security lighting will be on around the exterior of the buildings and along the main roadways and pedestrian areas, similar to typical street lighting.
 As the design develops we will have greater detail to provide as to the site lighting beyond field lights.
-The field lights will likely only be on during event use in the evening.
+The field lights will likely only be on during event use in the evening or if needed for broadcasting requirements.